Women picking tea working in field Coonoor, Tamil Nadu

 2. Hike to Dolphin Nose Point

 It’s not a hike through lush forest but along a quiet tarmac road called Dolphin Nose Rd.
-You’ll see some cars pass while you’re walking, but it’s genuinely fine.
-As you walk, you’ll have lush tea fields on either side of you, pass through small villages, temples, and many monkeys.
+You’ll see some cars pass while walking, but it’s genuinely fine.
+As you walk, you’ll have lush tea fields on either side of you, and you’ll pass through small villages, temples, and many monkeys.

-If you don’t fancy the walk back, you can catch the local bus, which is an experience in itself.
-Once I reached Dolphin Nose Point, there was too much fog to see anything, so I decided against paying the 40 INR entrance to the viewpoint.
-I asked a stall owner when the next bus was, and he told me in 10 minutes, but I had to walk back up the hill.
-I didn’t fancy waiting for another 1hr, so boy, did I run!
+I stopped for tea at Glendale Tea Factory, which cost me 20 INR.
+The ladies working there were so sweet.
+If you don’t fancy the walk back, you can catch the local bus, which is an experience.
+Once I reached Dolphin Nose Point, there was too much fog to see anything, so I decided against paying the 40 INR entrance fee to the viewpoint.
+I asked a stall owner when the next bus was, and he told me that it would be in 10 minutes, but I had to walk back up the hill.
+I didn’t fancy waiting for another 1 hour, so boy, did I run!
 And I made it to the top of the junction, huffing and puffing as the bus came around the corner.

 3. Visit Highfield Tea Factory

 Next to the tea factory, Cherrie Berry serves organic and healthy food.
 I had my first RAW salad after weeks of cooked veggies (India doesn’t do raw food, I swear), and it was heavenly.
-It’s on the pricey side, but worth it if you’re feeling a bit boogie.
+It’s on the pricey side, but worth it if you’re feeling a bit boogie.</p>

 4. Stuff your face at Moody’s

-Moody’s in an institution!
+Moody’s is in an institution!
 Its original shop is based in Ooty, but the Coonoor branch has everything, too.
 I didn’t even know India could do chocolate so well.
 This bakery/ chocolate shop has everything.
 I have such a sweet tooth, and I was here DAILY during my time in Coonoor.
 Their hot chocolate is also to die for.

 5. Hike to Droog Fort and Pakkasuran Peak

 Droog Fort, also known as Bakasura Malai Fort, dates back to the 18th century and was an earlier outpost used by Tipu Sultan to keep an eye on neighbouring kingdoms.
-While online, you can see photos of its watch tower and walls, in reality, there are not really any remnants of it; some say it has been bought by someone and is private property now.
+While online, you can see photos of its watch tower and walls, but in reality, there are not really any remnants of it; some say it has been bought by someone and is now private property.
 But anyhow, people still visit “Droog Fort” for the views and hiking, and this is precisely why I recommend it.

 Located 1828m above sea level, the views from Pakkasuran Peak and what is left of “Droog Fort” are incredible if you go on a clear day!
-Like everywhere in India, it’s possible to reach by public transport, and here’s here:
+Like everywhere in India, it’s possible to reach by public transport, and here’s how:

-Once you get off the bus, you need to walk around 45 minutes along a dirt track.
-You can drive along or even ride your bike up to a certain point, but then need to walk.
+Head to Coonoor Bus Stand and ask for the bus towards “Droog Fort and Pakkasuran”.
+Locals will help you find the right one.
+It should take only 45 minutes and cost 13 INR.
+The bus should drop you off at “Droog Bus Stop“.
+Once you get off the bus, you must walk for 45 minutes along a dirt track.
+You can drive along or even ride your bike up to a certain point, but then you need to walk.
 On a clear day, you’ll be greeted with amazing views of the tea plantations and Nilgiri hills.
 To be sure you’re going the right way, check out the route on All Trails.

 6. Visit Bedford High Street

 When I first realised that the area in Upper Coonoor is called Bedford, I cracked up.
 If you’re not British and don’t have any idea what kind of place “Bedford” in the UK is, it’s basically a really boring market town, very much not like Coonoor.
+But yeah, unlike the UK Bedford, Bedford Rd in Coonoor is the place to be; it’s nice to walk around and pop into the shops and cafes.
+My favourites were the Birdhouse Cafe, Moody’s, which I just mentioned, a beautiful shop called Koohoos that sells handcrafted products, and Gaia Pottery.

 7. Ride the Nilgiri train from Coonoor to Mettupalayam